hasura/graphql-engine/community/sample-apps/gatsby-postgres-graphql/README.md

 export { GET_AUTHORS };
 ```

-# Make a GraphQL mutation using hooks
+# Make A GraphQL Mutation Using Hooks

 Additional packages are needed to be added to support mutations: <br/>
 `npm install @apollo/react-hooks apollo-boost isomorphic-fetch`